How NOT to Use Credit Cards: Couples Edition

 Schedule a money date instead.
 A time you and your partner can have a conversation about money, free of distractions and in a setting that is more comfortable to have tough conversations.

 Personal finance is more personal than finance.
 Credit cards can serve as a tool for wealth building or a weapon to destroy it.
-Folks who are unable to use credit cards responsibility should not have one.
+Folks who are unable to use credit cards responsibly should not have one.
 Full stop.

 Drazen Prelec is a pioneer in the field of neuroeconomics.
 He is a professor in the MIT Sloan School of Management, holding appointments in the Department of Economics and in the Department of Brain and Cognitive Sciences at MIT.

 42 percent of U.S. adults currently have credit card debt.
-U.S. adults with a net worth of $100K to $199K hold the most credit card debt and the most common reason cited is day-to-day expenses.
+U.S. adults with a net worth of $100K to $199K hold the most credit card debt, and the most common reason cited is day-to-day expenses.
 If not careful, credit cards can become the preferred tool for frivolous spending.

 Determine who is best suited to use credit cards.
 This is an easy decision if both partners can manage credit cards well, but that is not always the case.